pergolafabio/Hikvision-Addons/frigate/twowayaudio.with.frigate.md

 OR you can also use this button: "external WebRTC viewer", that one creates a valid https link for you

+## Step 2: Frigate integration

+When the Add-on is running and all working well, install the Frigate integration, MQTT is necessary.
+After the integration is finished, the camera entity will be created in HA, that you need to use with the Frigate Hass Card

-## Step 2: Frigate card configuration
+## Step 3: Frigate card configuration

 Step 1 was the hardest, now the easy part, I quickly created a card configuration, hided some unneeded buttons that i dont use, ...